For Corporates

 Tackle inequality.
 Empower communities.
 Create lasting change.

 At The Body Happy Organisation, we help children and young people celebrate, respect and accept ALL bodies – especially their own.
-We do this by embedding inclusive, preventative education across schools, tackling body shame before harm happens.
+We do this by embedding inclusive, preventative, transformative education across schools and wider communities, tackling body shame before harm happens.

 But change doesn’t stop at the school gates.